Plant-based nutrition;

 a sustainable diet for optimal health

 The first University-based course on plant-based nutrition in the UK.
-Running since 2019, it is a team effort involving 18 UK plant-based experts, many of whom are board members of Plant-based health professionals UK.
+Running since 2019, it is a team effort involving 17 UK plant-based experts, many of whom are members of Plant-based health professionals UK.

 How did this all come about?

-I was fortunate enough to meet Professor Joy Carter, the then Vice Chancellor of University of Winchester, after an introduction from a mutual friend.
+I was fortunate enough to meet Professor Joy Carter in 2018, the then Vice Chancellor of University of Winchester, after an introduction from a mutual friend.
 Prof Carter is a passionate vegan and cares deeply about animals and the environment.
-It only took the one meeting to decide that there was a need to develop a University-based course on plant-based nutrition for health professionals and that Winchester University would lead the way.
+It only took the one meeting to decide that there was a need to develop a University-based course on plant-based nutrition for health professionals and that the University of Winchester would lead the way.
 By this time, the University had already committed to opening a faculty of Health and Well-being, with degree programmes to include nutrition and dietetics, nursing and physiotherapy.
 The faculty opened on August 1st 2019.
 I feel honoured to be working with an institution whose core values include compassion and social justice for people, animals and the planet.

 How does the course work?

 This is a fully online, 8-week, distance learning course, facilitated and taught by Dr Shireen Kassam.
 It will require around 6 hours of study per week and consists of a combination of written material, pre-recorded lectures, quizzes to test learning and a weekly compulsory written discussion on a controversial topic.
-There is no live or in person requirement.
+There are two, optional, live Q&A sessions via Teams but no in person requirement.
 The course is completely self-paced and in your own time.
-This course has been accredited for 30 CPD hours by the British Society of Lifestyle Medicine (BSLM).
+This course has been accredited for 30 CPD hours by the British Society of Lifestyle Medicine (BSLM) and the CPD accreditation service.
 This can be counted towards maintenance of certification for the International Diploma in Lifestyle Medicine.
 At the end of the course students will be issued a certificate of completion from the University.
 This course is open to those in and outside the UK.

 What is the content of the course?